ApoloManCz/apolo_id-updated/README.md

 https://imgur.com/a/yVNImIU

 # TO DO
-- Add some HTML design (Background, make it into box and much more..)
+-- Add some HTML design (Background, make it into box and much more..)--

 Enjoy it! <3